Dick Karth: ARCA and NASCAR career

-During the 2000s, he worked as a crewman for various NASCAR teams, including Dexter Bean's NASCAR Cup Series crew.
+During the 2000s, Karth worked as a crewman for various NASCAR teams, including Dexter Bean's NASCAR Cup Series crew.

-In 2013, he received a road course license to participate in the ARCA Racing Series at Road America, but was unable to compete as his car failed to start.
+In 2013, Karth received a road course license to participate in the ARCA Racing Series at Road America, but was unable to compete as his car failed to start.
 He returned to the series in 2017, where he finished 21st in his ARCA debut at Road America.
 The following year, he tested a car for Mullins Racing at Daytona International Speedway; he was 56th fastest.
 He continued racing in his home state at the Madison International Speedway events in 2018 and 2019 with Fast Track Racing Enterprises, finishing 18th and 16th, respectively.

 In August 2019, MBM Motorsports announced Karth would make his NASCAR Xfinity Series debut with the team in the CTECH Manufacturing 180 at Road America; with Karth at the age of 66, MBM stated their pride in being a "gateway for so many racers, young and old, to accomplish their goals."
 Driving the No. 61 Toyota Camry with Dick Trickle Memorial Project branding, he remained on the lead lap through the opening stage before being substituted for Timmy Hill for the rest of the race; Hill finished 30th, though Karth received the points as he started the race.